Tiny but mighty: Djibouti's role in geopolitics | DW | 08.04.2021

 Location, location, location: Thanks to its geostrategic position, the small African nation of Djibouti receives a lot of attention from major world powers.
 But its population hardly benefits from this.

-The small country of Djibouti, located on the Horn of Africa, has a tiny population of less than one million.
+The small country of Djibouti, located on the Horn of Africa, has a population of less than 1 million people.
 But military strategists and security policymakers worldwide consider the country at the top of their lists when it comes to geopolitics.

-The US, France, China, and Japan — among others — have maintained military bases in Djibouti for several years.
+The United States, France, China and Japan, among other countries, have maintained military bases in Djibouti for several years.
 Saudi Arabia and India could soon join their ranks.

-With Djibouti being located at one of the most sensitive straits in global trading — at the entrance to the Red Sea — the small nation plays a major role for stakeholders far and wide.
+With Djibouti located at at the entrance to the Red Sea — one of the most sensitive straits in global trading — the small nation plays a major role for stakeholders far and wide.
 Positioned directly at the Bab al-Mandab Strait, anyone wanting to travel from Asia to Europe or vice versa by ship via the Suez Canal has to pass through Djibouti.

-Djibouti's neighbors are used to and known for their share of trouble: In Somalia, the terrorist group al-Shabab continues to fight against the government, regularly carrying out attacks on the civilian population.
+Djibouti's neighbors have their share of issues.
+In Somalia, the terrorist group al-Shabab continues to fight against the government, regularly carrying out attacks on the civilian population.
 In Ethiopia, Prime Minister Abiy Ahmed's government is involved in a conflict with the defiant Tigray People's Liberation Front (TPLF), which has spilled over into neighboring Eritrea.

-And just across the Bab al-Mandab Strait, on the Arabian Peninsula, the civil war in Yemen has been raging on since 2014, with multiple players from the Gulf region engaging in a proxy war with Iran inside Yemeni territory.
+And, just across the Bab al-Mandab Strait, on the Arabian Peninsula, the civil war in Yemen has been raging on since 2014, with multiple players from the Gulf region engaging in a proxy war with Iran.

 Thus Djibouti has become a hub for the international community as it has largely been spared all the internal unrest.
 Whether as a base for counterterrorism operations conducted by US special forces or for evacuations of civilians from crisis areas, the country's rise to a regional hub over the past 20 years is also the result of a deliberate strategy, says Annette Weber, an expert on the Horn of Africa at the German Institute for International and Security Affairs.
 "This didn't just happen but was also planned and carried out by Djibouti itself," Weber told DW.

-While there is always some danger involved in hosting foreign soldiers, the military presence in Djibouti from many different countries of the world means that hardly anyone will dare to attack the country.
+Though there is always some danger involved in hosting foreign soldiers, the military presence in Djibouti from many different countries means that hardly anyone would dare attack the country.
 "Of course, this provides security and can ultimately also be a locational advantage for the local economy," Weber said.

 On the contrary, the nation's national debt has risen sharply in recent years, reaching around 70% of its present gross domestic product.
 The government has invested the borrowed money in extensive infrastructure projects, including the railroad line between Addis Ababa in Ethiopia and Djibouti's capital, Djibouti city.
 The funds have also gone into investing in the port and creating a special economic zone.
 But with the money coming primarily from Chinese financiers, the terms and conditions attached to the loans might be questionable.